 Adventure-Based Therapy & Activities

 Outdoors, we go horseback riding, camping, backpacking, rappelling, canoeing, swimming, hiking, and spelunking (rock climbing and cave exploration).
 Boys can also work with horses on the ranch and benefit from Equine therapy.
-Indoors, students regularly play basketball in our gymnasium, use our weight-lifting equipment and complete certified CrossFit training exercises.
+Indoors, students regularly play basketball in our gymnasium, use our weight-lifting equipment, and complete certified CrossFit training exercises.

 On the ropes, the boys learn the importance of teamwork, goals, and perseverance.
 They develop better communication skills and improve their ability to work cooperatively with others.
-Some of the therapeutic achievements they will experience while participating in our ropes course include positive risk-taking, improved self-confidence, expanding comfort zones, improved leadership skills, overcoming fears, and an overall increase of personal and team development.
+Some therapeutic achievements they will experience while participating in our ropes course include positive risk-taking, improved self-confidence, expanding comfort zones, improved leadership skills, overcoming fears, and an overall increase in personal and team development.

 All of our activities help students to re-engage in life.
-They build character and provide amazing experiences that they will remember for the rest of their lives.
+They build character and provide amazing experiences they will remember for the rest of their lives.

 Normal Day in the Life of a Student

 The schedule is much more relaxed on the weekends.
 On Saturday, students have breakfast at 8:00 AM and free time until Lunch.
 Afterward, students take part in a Saturday activity.
-When students return from the activity, they can enjoy more free time, play sports, watch a movie or just hang out with friends.
+When students return from the activity, they can enjoy more free time, play sports, watch a movie, or hang out with friends.